Back Spasms: Significance and Natural Remedies

 - Natural fruit and vegetable juices (carrot, beet, celery)

 - Chia seeds and other nuts

 Also, you might like: 11 Key Features of the Anti-inflammatory Diet

 - Fried foods

 - Alternate using warm and cold water compresses in the affected area.
 Give yourself massages with warm sesame oil, while also drinking Boldo and Rosemary infusions (three times a day).

 - Boil water with ginger.
 Place a towel in water.
-First, apply a dry towel to the back, then apply the towel soaked in ginger water.
-Cover the entire affected area, and let sit for 5 minutes.
+Firstly, apply a dry towel to the back, then apply the towel soaked in ginger water.
+Then, cover the entire affected area, and let sit for 5 minutes.

-- Boil entire kale leaves for just a few minutes.
+- Finally, boil entire kale leaves for just a few minutes.
 Allow to cool for a few seconds, and then apply directly to the skin.
 You can cover with a towel or dressing.